NamgyelHuk708/NamgyelHuk708.github.io/_posts/2024-06-21-WEB_Jounal.md

 ---

 **Challenges**
+- Hard time using components like shadcn/ui, and react components
+- Face merge error and clashes in code as we are working on same repo
+- Hard time coding endpoints
+- Difficulty in coming up with a a schema
+- Designing the endpoints was challenging as i have to consider the foregin keys.

+**Experienced**
+- Better performance in implementing talindwindcss, using shardcn and using react components and icons.
+- More proficient in making endpoints for relational schemas.
+- Got more knowledge in using git collab repositories.
+---

+## Challenges and Solutions as Team

 1. **Initial Setup**: Struggled with initial setup and understanding of JWT but resolved with research and guidance from the lecturer.

----

-## Challenges and Solutions

-1. **Using Reusable Components**: Initially struggled but eventually mastered the use of reusable components.
+2. **Using Reusable Components**: Initially struggled but eventually mastered the use of reusable components.

-2. **UI Design**: Faced difficulties mimicking Tellonym’s UI but became more confident with Tailwind CSS and React Icons.
+3. **UI Design**: Faced difficulties mimicking Tellonym’s UI but became more confident with Tailwind CSS and React Icons.

-3. **Database Integration**: Had trouble connecting two databases (MongoDB and Postgres) but resolved to use MongoDB.
+4. **Database Integration**: Had trouble connecting two databases (MongoDB and Postgres) but resolved to use MongoDB.

-4. **WebSocket Implementation**: Needed to complete authentication first; worked on demo implementation.
+5. **WebSocket Implementation**: Needed to complete authentication first; worked on demo implementation.

-5. **Frontend and Backend Connection**: Many team members faced difficulties connecting the frontend and backend effectively.
+6. **Frontend and Backend Connection**: Many team members faced difficulties connecting the frontend and backend effectively.

-6. **Collaboration**: Managed collaborative repositories and used new technologies through effective communication.
+7. **Collaboration**: Managed collaborative repositories and used new technologies through effective communication.

 ---